-The Company's revenues will be derived in Mexico and the Company's operations and profitability may be adversely affected by movements in foreign currency exchange rates, particularly by movements in the US Dollar relative to Sterling, the Canadian dollar, the Euro, and the Mexican Peso, through both transaction and conversion risks.
+The Company's revenues will be derived in Mexico and the Company's operations and profitability may be adversely affected by movements in foreign currency exchange rates, particularly by movements in the US Dollar relative to Sterling, the Canadian dollar, the Euro and the Mexican Peso, through both transaction and conversion risks.

-Supply Agreement
+• Supply Agreement

-On November 23, 2016, the Company announced that the financing condition in the conditional lithium hydroxide supply agreement previously announced on August 28th, 2015 has not been met under the terms of the agreement.
-The Company advised that it had extensive discussions with the customer as to the feasibility of securing project specific financing pursuant to the terms and conditions of the agreement, that those discussions have now concluded, and therefore we are discontinuing further efforts to secure project specific financing pursuant to the agreement.
+On 23 November 2016, the Company announced that the financing condition in the conditional lithium hydroxide supply agreement previously announced on 28 August 2015 has not been met under the terms of the agreement.
+The Company advised that it had extensive discussions with the customer as to the feasibility of securing project specific financing pursuant to the terms and conditions of the agreement, that those discussions have now concluded, and therefore the Company discontinued further efforts to secure project specific financing pursuant to the agreement.